-Taking time off is especially important after the unique stresses that 2020 has brought, says Joel Broughton Head of Talent Acquisition at BlueCross.
+Taking time off is especially important after the unique stresses of the last two years, says Joel Broughton Head of Talent Acquisition at BlueCross.
 “Taking annual leave allows you to switch off and recharge your batteries in order to come back to work refreshed and ready to meet challenges,” he says.

 “Having some leave booked for the future generally means I’m looking forward to something positive and allows me to maintain a positive outlook.
 This is a particularly important strategy for maintaining good mental health.”